-This dog is pushing the top of the accepted scale for weight for a dog, so you do not need to give it any encouragement to get even heavier.
+This dog is pushing the top of the accepted scale for the weight for a dog, so you do not need to give it any encouragement to get even heavier.

-Clearly, this would result in major problems for their skeleton and general health.
+This would result in major problems for their skeleton and general health.